 The studio was like nope, get out of here.

-think i heard the same story, would be a good reason to tell him to fuck off given he isnt the main character but higher pay for famous or better actors is also how it works with production
+think i heard the same story, would be a good reason to tell him to frick off given he isnt the main character but higher pay for famous or better actors is also how it works with production

 who tf came up with the name "U.S. Agent" anyways